23wh1a0599/Mock_Me-Website-Homepage/README.md

 Real Interview Pressure: Simulates a real interview environment to build your confidence under pressure.

 Customized Learning Paths: Tailored feedback-driven paths to help you focus on specific improvement areas.
+Here in the these cards i have included the hover effect that means whenever the user points the cursor in the card to read it will change its colour.

 #sharpen yoou skills.
 Ace interviews.
 Get Hired Section :